thelowlypeon/thelowlypeon.github.io/_posts/2018-12-28-fbiossdk-secret-tracking.md

 The data sent to Facebook seems to vary slightly by application and SDK version, which makes sense given the SDK allows sending custom attributes with each request.

-Much of this data is mostly harmful: iOS version, screen size, the bundle ID of the application.
+Much of this data is mostly harmless: iOS version, screen size, the bundle ID of the application.
 But some of this could easily be used to identify patterns, or infer details, about you personally.